Jacob-Strokus/Java_Code/Andromeda/ReadMe.md

 I present to you, Andromeda.

-This was a massive undertaking that I spent several weeks creating.
-I did have help with it thanks to "thinMatrix".
+This was a massive undertaking that I spent several weeks creating..
-Carl, you are the man.
-Keep up the great work.

 This is still a work in progress and I don't think It will ever be "finished".